5. If an employer pays less

 - the deductions are linked – for example, they might be linked if they are caused by the same error

 Protection against being treated less favourably because of minimum wage

-An employer must not treat someone less favourably (cause them 'detriment') if they:
+An employer must not cause someone 'detriment' if they:

 - become entitled to a higher rate of minimum wage